ms/buildtogether.tech/methods/index.md

 for people from under-represented groups <cite>Ford2016,May2019</cite>.
 Unfortunately, in-person workplaces are often no better: many are filled with small signs that make many people feel out of place <cite>Cheryan2009</cite>.
-<span x="fairness"/> takes a closer look at these issues.
+<a section="fairness"/> takes a closer look at these issues.

 > ### A cautionary tale
 >